davidfoong/ComeBack_Generator/README.md

 ComeBack_Generator
 ==================
-An App that randomly generates a comeback.
+A App that randomly generates a comeback.